liushuyu6666/Algorithm_Leetcode_JavaScript/Sentence_Similarity_II/Readme.md

 1. Find: This function identifies the ancestor of a given node.
 Utilizing a depth-first search, it traces the ancestor and subsequently updates every node along the path to directly reference this ancestor.
 2. Merge: This function integrates one set (represented by its ancestor) into another.

+The array `rank` is designed to represent the depth of the tree rooted at a given point.
+However, its accuracy can be compromised when the `find` function is used, leading to the collapse of a tree branch.
+A more accurate interpretation would be that the `rank` denotes the size of the node within the tree.
+Generally, trees with more nodes tend to be deeper.

 ![union find illustration](union_find.png)